kelvinmburu/Exam-Dashboard/README.md

 # Exam-Dashboard

-This repo contains code for a javascript quiz game.
+This repository contains code for a javascript quiz game.

 #### By Kelvin Mburu